DegenDev99/Zk_Ghost_Swap/replit.md

 ## Overview

 Zk Ghost Swap is a privacy-focused cryptocurrency platform that enables anonymous asset swapping and token mixing without KYC requirements or user registration.
-The platform features two core privacy tools: (1) Cross-chain crypto swaps via ChangeNOW API, and (2) Meme Mixer for confidential SPL token transfers using Solana Token-2022 technology.
+The platform features two core privacy tools: (1) Cross-chain crypto swaps via ChangeNOW API, and (2) Meme Mixer - a custodial pool-based mixer that pools user deposits and sends randomized payouts to break on-chain transaction links.
 Built with a cyberpunk/Matrix-inspired aesthetic, the application provides streamlined interfaces for creating and tracking privacy-enhanced transactions with real-time status updates.

 **Key Privacy Features:**